MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 One computer that meets the hardware and software specifications below is required to complete the guide; A second computer is recommended to validate the upgrade process.

->Computer 2 is a client computer from your corporate network that is "shadow copied" to create a VM that can be added to the POC environment.
-This enables you to use a VM that is a mirror image of the computer on your corporate network, providing a realistic simulation of the upgrade process.
+>Computer 2 is a client computer from your corporate network that is copied to create a VM that can be added to the PoC environment.
+This enables you to test a VM that is a mirror image of the computer on your network.
 If you do not have a computer to use for this simulation, you can create an arbitrary VM to represent this computer.
-Later guides use this computer to simulate Windows 10 replace and refresh scenarios, so the VM is required even if you cannot create one that is mirrored from computer 2.
+Later guides use this computer to simulate Windows 10 replace and refresh scenarios, so the VM is required even if you cannot create this VM using computer 2.

 <div style='font-size:9.0pt'>